-What if people believed government could solve problems?
+What if people believed that government was really good at solving problems?

-What if government was as attractive to work for as a tech startup?
+What if public agencies were as attractive to work for as a tech startup?

-What if Sacramento's high proportion of public sector employment was an to asset to our region?
+What if Sacramento's high proportion of public sector employment was an asset to our region?